near/boilerplate-template-keypom/README.md

 Exploring The Code
 ==================

-1. The smart-contract code lives in the `/contract` folder.
-See the README there for more info.
+1. The pre-built smart-contract code lives in the `/contracts` folder.
+This app is built from [Keypom's NFT tutorial series app](https://github.com/keypom/nft-tutorial-series).
 In blockchain apps the smart contract is the "backend" of your app.
-2. The frontend code lives in the `/frontend` folder. `/frontend/index.html` is a great place to start exploring.
-Note that it loads in `/frontend/index.js`, this is your entrypoint to learn how the frontend connects to the NEAR blockchain.
+2. The frontend code lives in the `/frontend` folder. `/frontend/pages/index.tsx` is a great place to start exploring.
+Note that it uses `/frontend/keypom-contract.ts`, this is your entrypoint to learn how the frontend connects to the NEAR blockchain.